Enrollment for 2018-2019 is now open.

 |Madhava Nidana||Srikantha Murthy||$39||$32|

-Final certification will be offered July 27 – 30, 2018 in person (location TBA).
-Standard certification fees of $400 will be included with tuition for the 2017-2018 class.
+Final certification will be offered in late July 2019 in person (location TBA).
+Certification fee will be $400 per attempt.
 All candidates who successfully pass will become Certified Svastha Āchāryas with certification renewable every two years.
-Candidates who are unable to pass will have the opportunity to retake the certification exam once at no additional charge in November 2018.

 Any additional expenses that are incurred as part of this course are the full responsibility of each student.
 These may include computer hardware, software, internet access, study supplies, technology-related equipment and all travel-related expenses for attending the in-person events.
 For the events, AyurvedaFirst will make reasonable efforts to help coordinate convenient travel locations, accommodations, meals, etc based on the majority of the student body.